 Is First Day Loan Licensed?

-First Day Loan is technically in South Dakota, but they don’t have a license from the state.
+First Day Loan is technically located in South Dakota, but they don’t have a license from the state.
 They operate from the reservation of a sovereign Native American tribe and consider themselves an extension of the group.

 That makes them a tribal lender, which has several significant implications.
 Most importantly, it grants them a general immunity to lawsuits and gives them the right to disregard state regulations when it suits them.